sunjh22/CNVPipe/README.md

 When using GATK VariantRecalibrator, sample 22562 has an error: A USER ERROR has occurred: Positive training model failed to converge.
 Basic idea is that the variance is not big enough, other samples work well, I think if we use gVCF calling, there will be no problem.
 I am trying to use less gaussians cores and see whether it can work.

-I worked when I use `--max-gaussians 3`.
+It worked when I use `--max-gaussians 3`.

 ### 05.3 Test for SNP calling